-Traditional mechanical meters (including those with a dial display or an odometer-style display) only keep track of your total accumulated electricity usage.
+Accumulation meters keep track only of the total accumulated electricity usage.
 If you have one of these meters, you are charged the same amount for the electricity you use, regardless of when you use it.
+For this reason, these meters are also known as Flat Rate Meters.

-The new, advanced meters record how much electricity you use in 30 minute intervals.
-This means that you can have different electricity rates for usage at different times of the day.
+Interval meters record how much electricity is used every 30 minutes.
+This means that you can have different electricity rates for usage at different times of the day, depending on you retail electricity tariff.

-Some of the benefits of advanced meters include more detailed information on your energy use (in some cases, provided in real time) and the opportunity for new pricing plans that provide incentives to reduce your demand for electricity during peak times.
+Some of the benefits of interval meters include more detailed information on your energy use and the opportunity for new pricing plans that provide incentives to reduce your demand for electricity during peak times.
+For this reason, these meters are also known as Time of Use Meters.